-1. If you opt-in outside 120 days of starting work with your employer, your cover will be provided as Limited Cover for 12 months and subject to a 30-consecutive day At Work requirement after the end of the 12-month period to remove the
+1. If you opt-in outside 120 days of starting work with your employer, your cover will be provided as Limited Cover for 12 months and subject to a 30-consecutive day At Work requirement after the end of the 12-month period.